mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL 4: (Industrial) TL 4: (Industrial) The transition to industrial revolution is complete, bringing plastics, radio and other such inventions.
 Roughly comparable to the late 19th/early 20th century.
-TL 5: (Industrial) TL 5: (Industrial) TL 5 brings widespread electrification, tele- communications and internal combustion.
-At the high end of the TL, atomics and primitive computing appear.
+TL 5: (Industrial) TL 5: (Industrial) TL 5 brings widespread electrification, tele-communications and internal combustion.
+At the high end of the
+TL, atomics and primitive computing appear.
 Roughly on a par with the mid–20th century.
 TL 6: (Industrial) TL 6: (Industrial) TL 6 brings the development of fission power and